begin-theadventure/lutris-scripts/README.md

 # lutris-scripts
-Install scripts for [Lutris](https://lutris.net), related tutorials and image packs.
+Install scripts for [Lutris](https://lutris.net), tutorials and image packs.

 If you have an issue, please open an [issue](https://github.com/begin-theadventure/lutris-scripts/issues/new)!